Am0stafa/Cryptography/README.md

 # Cryptography

-## This file contain implementation of classical ciphers, symmetric, asymmetric ,modes of encryption, hash ALGORITHMS
+## This file contain implementation of classical ciphers, symmetric, asymmetric ,modes of encryption and hashing ALGORITHMS

 ## TODO: